rijksuniversiteit-groningen/docker-cds/docs/source/papers/statistics/GeneNetTools/GeneNetTools.rst

    This documentation is still a work in progress.

-This container includes the functions implemented in :cite:t:`2022:bernal`.
+The `GeneNetTools` container includes the functions implemented in :cite:t:`2022:bernal`.
+These functions allow not only to ``reproduce`` the results in the paper but also ``reuse``  the functions with your own data.

 .. bibliography::
    :filter: docname in docnames